 Cross country skiing gets you closer to nature, away from the crowds and is eco-friendly, what more could you ask for?

 Still not sure it is for you?
-Read what Kate Humble had to say about the sport in The Telegraph.
+Read what Kate Humble had to say about the sport in 2017 in The Telegraph newspaper.
+A more recent article was published in the Telegraph on 16 Feb 2022, and included comments from me.
+Read it here.

 A couple of hours instruction can give you the basics to allow you to safely travel on the easier tracks.
 Classic technique is the most suitable to make rapid initial progress, and is what I would recommend for absolute beginners.